dhicks/chlorpyrifos/paper.md

 \end{align}
 where $q_u$ is the total use at section $u$ and $d_{iu}$ is the Euclidean distance between the centroid of $i$ and the centroid of $u$.
 To slightly account for the fact that the residents of a location are not located at its centroid, the decay coefficient is set to 1 whenever the centroid associated with use $u$ is within $i$, regardless of $d_{iu}$.

 It is important to stress that equations \ref{eqn.decay} and \ref{eqn.tot_pot_exp} provide, at best, rough estimates of potential exposure.
 They do not take into account prevailing or occurrent winds, or other chemical transport media such as water.
 Diverse and variable processes of application, fixation, and chemical transformation are represented as simple exponential decay.
-I therefore refer to these aggregate statistics as "local use" and "potential exposure" rather than "exposure."
+These aggregate statistics are therefore referred to as "local use" and "potential exposure" rather than "exposure."
 By comparison, @LuoSpatiallydistributedpesticide2010 use a physical-chemical model and PUR data to produce more sophisticated estimates of chlorpyrifos loading.

 @MackayFateenvironmentlongrange2014 estimate the CTD for chlorpyrifos to be 62 km.
 For robustness, this paper considers five CTD values, ranging from 1 km to 90 km.
 See tables \ref{tab.ctd}, \ref{tab.dv}, and figure \ref{fig.ctd}.